DIAS: A Dataset and Benchmark for Intracranial Artery Segmentation in DSA sequences: Experiments

+where $Squ$ is dimensionality squeeze operation and $\mathcal{H}_{2d}$ is a 2D model.
 For a 3D model $\mathcal{H}_{3d}$, the DSA sequence is fed directly into the model, where it is treated as volume data.
 The dimension, $C$, of the model output is squeezed by DR operation.
 Finally, $1\times 1$ convolution reduces $F$ to the number of classes:

-Table~\ref{table:model} demonstrates that the comprehensive performance of VSS-Net surpasses other networks, achieving the best DSC, Sen, IOU, AUC and VC, among all the evaluated methods.
-Using FR-UNet as a baseline, VSS-Net shows improvements in numerous metrics except for Spe.
-Specifically, Sen has increased by 1.3\%.
+Table~\ref{table:model} demonstrates that the comprehensive performance of VSS-Net surpasses other networks, achieving the best DSC, Sen, IOU, AUC, clDice and VC, among all the evaluated methods.
+Using 2D FR-UNet as a baseline, VSS-Net shows improvements in numerous metrics except for Spe.
+Specifically, Sen has increased by 1.24\%.
 ST U-Net, also employing ConvGRU, shows performance very close to VSS-Net, achieving the best results in Acc and Spe.
 However, the number of model parameters is approximately 5.58 times that of VSS-Net.
-The VC score that is 19.57 higher than VSS-Net indicates poorer vascular connectivity.
+The VC score that is 19.52 higher than VSS-Net indicates poorer vascular connectivity.
 Both IPN and SVS-Net employ 3D convolutions in the encoder and 2D convolutions in the decoder, incorporating dimensionality reduction in the intermediate stages.
 PSC's segmentation results are similar to those of 3D models, but IPN shows poorer performance, possibly due to the absence of skip connections, which are significantly important for enhancing the detailing in vascular structures.

 Upon overall comparison of the DSC scores for all `DR+2D model' and `DR+3D model', 2D models slightly outperform 3D models with fewer parameters.
 Although in terms of data format, 2D+Time DSA sequences are equivalent to 3D data, they do not have a one-to-one spatial relationship with the ground truth.
 More importantly, 3D convolutions can only model local temporal representations.
 The `DR+2D model' benefits from treating `sequences' as `channels', which enables it to learn global representations along the sequence dimension while performing 2D convolutions, which aggregates contrast agent responses that reflect vascular morphological information in the sequence direction.
 However, the approach of setting fixed channel numbers is not applicable to variable image sequences.
 We have visualized the segmentation results of the methods that exhibited outstanding performance, as showed in Fig.~\ref{figure:vs}.
 In the figure, the red and blue colors represent pixels that are false negatives and false positives, respectively, indicative of segmentation errors.
 It can be observed that a prevalent issue shared by all methods is the abundant incorrect segmentation of thin vessels.
 Specifically, we enlarged representative details in the images, as illustrated by the yellow and blue boxes in Fig.~\ref{figure:vs}.
 In comparison with other methods, VSS-Net has the highest number of white pixels in the fine vessels, indicating the best segmentation results.